MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/03-data-descriptions.md

 teaching: 10
 exercises: 15
 questions:
-- "What are Data Descriptions?"
+- "1 What are Data Descriptions?"
-- "How to reuse Data Descriptions?"
+- "2 How to reuse Data Descriptions?"
-- "Are there standard ways for doing Data Descriptions?"
+- "3 Are there standard ways for doing Data Descriptions?"
-- "What is the relation between Data Descriptions and Linked Data?"
+- "4 What is the relation between Data Descriptions and Linked Data?"
 objectives:
 - "The participant will learn that Data Descriptions are named differently in various fields."
 - "The participant will be able to create a machine-friendly Data Descriptions file."